Nonparametric Bayesian Calibration of Computer Models: Introduction

 \section{Introduction}

-The behaviour of a complex system is governed by physical processes and laws, while the behaviour of any specific example of the system depends on its unique characteristics, or \emph{(physical) parameters}, e.g., geometry, material properties, or rates of interaction.
-For instance, many materials respond to heat stress in similar ways, but the response of a particular object depends on factors such as its composition, thermal diffusivity, and shape.
+Reliance on \textbf{\textit{computer models}}, e.g., a numerical solver for a differential equation, to explore and design physical systems is central to many areas of science and engineering \cite{Sacks1989}.
+Physical processes and laws governing the behaviour of a system are encoded into the computer model while the behaviour of any specific example of a system depends on \textbf{\textit{(physical) parameters}} in the computer model that describe physical characteristics.
+For instance, many materials respond to heat stress in similar ways, but the response of a particular object depends on characteristics such as composition, porosity, and thermal diffusivity.

-In many real-world settings, parameters determining the behavior of a complex system cannot be measured directly.
-Instead, experiments typically produce observations of system behavior.
-To make sense of these observations, scientists and engineers rely on computer models that encode the mathematical representations of the governing physical laws to link parameters to observations.
-For example, the heat equation is a well-validated partial differential equation that describes how an object responds to a heat source.
-Measuring the object’s temperature at a given time and location corresponds to evaluating the solution of this model, and from such measurements one can infer information about parameters related to the object’s material composition such as thermal conductivity.
-In practice, the solution of a complex differential equation is approximated using a computer model.

-This gives rise to the general calibration of inferring the unknown parameters using a computer model and observed data.
-Solving this problem plays an important role in many applications, e.g., forecasting epidemics, designing new materials, assessing radiation damage in nuclear fuel rods, predicting climate and weather, detection of black holes, modeling subsurface contamination in aquifers, and estimating storm surge from hurricanes.
-We take a statistical approach to calibration in which the inferential object of interest is the distribution of parameters.
-Obtaining a distribution on the physical parameters is a key ingredient for predicting system behavior.